-This is Erik’s first year dancing with Columbia City Ballet as a trainee.
-He is learning so much and is very happy being a part of this company of diverse and talented dancers.
+This is Erik’s third year at Columbia City Ballet where he is still learning so much by being a part of this company of diverse and talented dancers.